gabrio62/CURSAT-ver.-2.0/README.txt

  9  11
  10  12 ....

 You can import it in Excel or other statistical package and create nice box-plot graphs like the one here attached, done using Statistica ver.
-8 (StatSoft, Inc).
+8(StatSoft, Inc).

- The code is in the file CURSAT 2.0.BAS, also attached.
-It is written in basic qb64, freely downloadable at: http://www.qb64.net/.
-Qb64 will compile the program in .EXE, that can run in Windows.
-For your convenience, I also attached a compiled version of the program (CURSAT 2.0.EXE)